Background pattern

 If you forget to take Acarbosa Viatris

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.
 Take the next dose with your next meal.

-If you suddenly stop taking Acarbosa Viatris, your blood sugar may increase.
-Talk to your doctor before stopping this medication.
+If you stop taking Acarbosa Viatris suddenly, your blood sugar levels may increase.
+Talk to your doctor before stopping this medicine.

-If you think you may be experiencing any of the following side effects, stop taking this medicine and consult your doctor or go to the nearest hospital immediately:
+If you experience any of the following side effects, stop taking this medicine and contact your doctor or go to the emergency room immediately:

-• Yellowing of the skin or the white part of the eyes (jaundice) (rare, may affect up to 1 in 1,000 people).
+• Yellowing of the skin or the whites of the eyes (jaundice) (rare, may affect up to 1 in 1,000 people).

 • Liver inflammation.
-You may experience nausea, vomiting, loss of appetite, fever, itching, jaundice (see above), pale stools or dark urine (frequency cannot be estimated from available data).
+You may experience nausea, vomiting, loss of appetite, fever, itching, jaundice (see above), pale stools, or dark urine (frequency cannot be estimated from the available data).

-• Allergic reactions such as rashes, skin redness, skin eruptions, or skin itching.
+• Allergic reactions such as rash, skin redness, skin rash, or skin itching.

 Other possible side effects: